UMDLARS/py-virus-demo/README.md

 First the virus will open itself and read all lines which contain the phrase "#VCODE".

 Then it'll iterate through each file contained within the current working directory.
 If a file does not have a `.notpy3` extenion, it'll be ignored.
 If a file already contains the "#VCODE" phrase, it'll also be ignored.
 Otherwise the virus will read in the victim script, prepend both `#!/usr/bin/python3` and the previously read "#VCODE" lines to the victim script, then write the result back to the victim script.
+At this point the victim script is now infected and if ran will try to repeat this same process when ran before executing its intended functionality.

 ## Usage
 ### Running The Virus